qlan3/Jaxplorer/README.md

 ## TODO

-- Add more descriptions about slurm and hyper-parameter comparison.
+- Add more descriptions about slurm and experimental result analysis.
 - Add more algorithms, such as DQN for Atari games.